AnaoMaria/Manual_testing_jira_ecommerce/README.md

 ### 1.6.
 Test Execution
 Test cases are executed on the created test Cycle summaries Automation Exercise V1.

 Bugs have been created based on the failed tests.
-The complete bug reports can be found [here] (https://github.com/AnaoMaria/Repo1/blob/main/Jira%20Export%20CSV%20(all%20fields)%2020241118000040.csv)
+The complete bug reports can be found [here](https://github.com/AnaoMaria/Repo1/blob/main/Jira%20Export%20CSV%20(all%20fields)%2020241118000040.csv).

 The following is a summary of the bugs that have been found for Automation Exercise V1.